opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

-search.query_time_in_millis | Integer | The total amount of time for all shard query operations, in milliseconds. search.query_current | Integer | The number of shard query operations that are currently running. search.fetch_total | Integer | The total number of shard fetch operations. search.fetch_time_in_millis | Integer | The total time for all shard fetch operations, in milliseconds. search.fetch_current | Integer | The number of shard fetch operations that are currently running. search.scroll_total | Integer | The total number of shard scroll operations. search.scroll_time_in_millis | Integer | The total time for all shard scroll operations, in milliseconds.
+search.query_time_in_millis | Integer | The total amount of time for all shard query operations, in milliseconds. search.query_current | Integer | The number of shard query operations that are currently running. search.fetch_total | Integer | The total number of shard fetch operations. search.fetch_time_in_millis | Integer | The total amount of time for all shard fetch operations, in milliseconds. search.fetch_current | Integer | The number of shard fetch operations that are currently running. search.scroll_total | Integer | The total number of shard scroll operations. search.scroll_time_in_millis | Integer | The total time for all shard scroll operations, in milliseconds.